Kukunin/image-shadow/README.md

 Internet Explorer 6-8 isn't supported, however it is real to make plugin working in future versions.

-In Google Chrome 17-22 bluring works not properly (I don't know why).
+In Google Chrome 17-22 bluring works not properly (http://code.google.com/p/chromium/issues/detail?id=100703).
 Use `blurMethod: manual` for Chrome.